tech-learning-collective/tech-learning-collective.github.io/about/persona-matrix.md

 columns: 1
 ---

 In the description of some of our [workshops]({% link workshops/index.md %}), we provide a &ldquo;persona matrix&rdquo; in order to help you assess whether the topic of the workshop is relevant to your particular situation.
+[The persona-based training matrix is a teaching tool created by the Anarcho-Tech NYC Collective](https://github.com/AnarchoTechNYC/meta/wiki/Persona-based-training-matrix#the-matrix) and consists of a three-by-three (3&times;3) grid.
+Each cell of the grid represents a level of risk that you might be facing.

 When a Tech Learning Collective workshop has a persona matrix associated with it, the red cells indicate levels of risk that the workshop material is designed to address.
-[The persona-based training matrix is a teaching tool created by the Anarcho-Tech NYC Collective](https://github.com/AnarchoTechNYC/meta/wiki/Persona-based-training-matrix#the-matrix) and consists of a three-by-three (3&times;3) grid.
-On our site, it looks something like this:
+On our site, the persona matrix looks something like this:

 {% assign matrix = "" | split: "" %}
 {% assign matrix = matrix | push: 1 %}